 The college strongly recommends that all Engineering students have a laptop computer.
 A computer is essential to provide access to email and other online systems that are essential to the student experience.
 Having a laptop allows the student to take that access wherever they go, including study sessions on campus, and even into class.

-We do not recommend specific computer models.
+Again, we do not recommend specific computers.
 However, our recommended minimum hardware specifications for a computer system are:

 - Intel Core i5 Processor

 - 256GB Solid State Drive

 These are minimum specifications, and it is a good idea to exceed them (especially if one intends to use the computer for a few years; consider matching the Faculty recommendation).

 We also strongly recommend that students obtain at least one, 16GB flash drive, for backup and file transfer purposes.
 Students can also backup their important files on the College of Engineering’s network, and through university-provided access to Microsoft OneDrive.